alpsteam/autonomous-labs/lab-1/lab-1.md

 ![I10](images/i10.png)

 7. The new instance is listed on the service home page in the Provisioning State.
-Monitor it until the state changes to “Available”
+Monitor it until the state changes to `Available`.

 ![I11](images/i11.png)